SuboptimalEng/ray-tracing/typescript/README.md

 # 📚 Ray Tracing in TypeScript

-This repo contains the code for my raytracer built in TypeScript.
+This repo contains the code for my ray tracer built in TypeScript.
 Each folder is self-contained and built incrementally on the previous one.
 Here's an example of how you can run the `08-metal-materials` demo: